Sparse Bounded Degree Sum of Squares Optimization for Certifiably Globally Optimal Rotation Averaging: Introduction

-More recently, a solution to 2D SLAM (with and without landmarks) that is guaranteed to \textit{always} be globally optimal, regardless of the magnitude of errors present in measurements, was developed in \cite{mangelson2018guaranteed}.
-A new SOS relaxation hierarchy called Sparse Bounded Degree Sum of Squares (Sparse-BSOS) \cite{weisser2018sparse} was applied to a polynomial optimization formulation of 2D SLAM to provide strong theoretical guarantees.
+More recently, a certifiably globally optimal solution to 2D SLAM (with and without landmarks) was developed in \cite{mangelson2018guaranteed}.
+A new SOS relaxation hierarchy called Sparse Bounded Degree Sum of Squares (Sparse-BSOS) \cite{weisser2018sparse} was applied to a polynomial optimization formulation of 2D SLAM.
 Although the runtime is too slow for real-time applications, the algorithm in \cite{mangelson2018guaranteed} is an important step towards using SOS techniques in practical, large-scale robotic state estimation problems.
-In this paper, we parallel the approach of \cite{mangelson2018guaranteed} to develop the same guarantees for 3D rotation averaging.
-In particular, we leverage properties of unit quaternion-based rotation averaging to present a method with provable optimality guarantees.
+In this paper, we parallel the approach of \cite{mangelson2018guaranteed} to develop a similar algorithm for 3D rotation averaging.
+In particular, we leverage properties of unit quaternion-based rotation averaging to formulate a sparse polynomial optimization problem.